Saturday, January 17, 2015

 The offensive line includes one All-Pro, guard Reggie McKenzie, plus a couple of No. 1 draftees who won starting jobs last season, Seymour and guard Joe DeLamielleure.
 When center Bruce Jarvis got hurt at mid-season Saban switched former New England guard Mike Montler to center and it looked like an inspirational move.
 There will be a battle now.

 Defensively, the Bills have holes, but up front they may be so strong that other flaws can be covered.
 There are a parade of good defensive linemen.
 Exhibit A is Earl Edwards, who came last year in a trade with San Francisco, was switched from tackle to end, and won the Bills' Most Valuable Defensive Player award.
-The other end is Walt Patuslki, who was benched for five games early season, then woke up to produce like the NFL's bonus draft choice he once was.
+The other end is Walt Patuslki, who was benched for five games early last season, then woke up to produce like the NFL's bonus draft choice he once was.
 Don Croft was the team's best defensive lineman as a tackle in '72, tore up a knee in training camp last year, missed the whole campaign and now is being converted to end.

 Jerry Patton, a regular tackle last season, was traded to the Philadelphia Eagles.
 That leaves one hole in the defensive front.
-Mike Kadish, once Miami's No. 1 pick, has first crack at the other inside position, but he could be challenged.
+Mike Kadish, once Miami's No. 1 pick, has the first crack at the other inside position, but he could be challenged.
 Jeff Winans, who showed as a rookie in 1973 that he has immense possibilities as an interior pass rusher, inherits Patton's spot.
-And Jeff Yeates, a fourth round draft choice who was hurt all of last year, could force his way into the lineup.
+And Jeff Yeates, a fourth-round draft choice who was hurt all of last year, could force his way into the lineup.

 Jim Cheyunski, who was acquired in a trade prior to last season, had a big campaign at middle linebacker.
 He doesn't have the stereotyped heft for the position but he makes up for a lot with his savvy.
 John Skorupan, the former Penn State All-America, was a hit as a starting linebacker in his rookie season and Saban hopes his ex-college teammate Doug Allen, the No. 2 draftee, can take over on the other side.